-First, Lee was appointed to the Committee of Confederation for the writing of the Articles of Confederation, and thought that being part of both committees would be too great an effort.
+First, Lee was appointed to the Committee of Confederation to write the Articles of Confederation and thought that being part of both committees would be too great an effort.
 Second, his wife became gravely ill during the Philadelphia convention, forcing him to return home prematurely.
 So a young delegate from Virginia who had shown great promise was selected to take Lee's place.
-His name was Thomas Jefferson, and he would quickly become one of the most important individuals in the history of the United States.
+His name was Thomas Jefferson, and he would quickly become one of the most important individuals in the United States history.

 What most people don't know is that, at first, Jefferson had no interest in penning the Declaration.
 He wanted John Adams to do it instead.

 Adams writes in his account of the episode in a letter to Timothy Pickering, a politician from Massachusetts and a good friend of Adams:

 "Jefferson proposed to me to make the draft.
 I said, 'I will not,' 'You should do it.'
 'Oh! no.' 'Why will you not?
 You ought to do it.'
 'I will not.'
 'Why?'
 'Reasons enough.'
 'What can be your reasons?'
 'Reason first, you are a Virginian, and a Virginian ought to appear at the head of this business.
 Reason second, I am obnoxious, suspected, and unpopular.
 You are very much otherwise.
 Reason third, you can write ten times better than I can.'
 'Well,' said Jefferson, 'if you are decided, I will do as well as I can.'
 'Very well.
 When you have drawn it up, we will have a meeting.'"